mdavoodi/codenav-for-bitbucket-issues/README.md

 1. Install exuberant-ctags and make sure it's in your path.
 Most linux distributions come with it installed but if not, you can find the most recent version [here](http://ctags.sourceforge.net/).
 2. Download and install Code Navigation for Bitbucket.
 3. Go to `Code Navigation for Bitbucket Global Settings` page in the Bitbucket admin panel.
 4. Enable `Indexing` by clicking the check box.
-5.Click `Save and Reindex` to save the settings and subsequently reindex all repositories.
+5. Click `Save and Reindex` to save the settings and subsequently reindex all repositories.

 ### Repository Settings